Automatic Signboard Detection and Localization in Densely Populated Developing Cities

 We have compared the detection performance of our proposed algorithm with baseline methods based on $mAP$ (mean average precision) score.
-Calculation of Intersection Over Union $(IoU)$, $Precision$ and $Recall$ are required to determine the $mAP$ score.
+Calculation of Intersection Over Union $(IoU)$, $Precision$ and $Recall$ are required to determine the $mAP$ score. $IoU$ determines a score from 0 to 1 that indicates the range of overlap between the predicted and ground truth bounding boxes.

 We consider a predicted signboard bounding box to be True Positive (TP) only if $IoU$ value of that box with a ground truth bounding box is greater than or equal to 0.7.
 Otherwise, we consider the prediction as False Positive (FP).
 Here, $Precision$ is the ratio of TP and the total number of predicted positives (TP+FP), while $Recall$ is defined as the ratio of TP and total number of ground truth bounding boxes (TP+FN).

 So the $mAP$ is mean of Average Precision (AP) over N object classes and the AP is calculated from the area under the $Precision$ vs $Recall$ curve.